gearslaboratory/robustraster/docs/02_quickstart.md

 ## Example 4: Exporting to Local Machine + Using a Function with Keyword Arguments + Using a FeatureCollection For `"geometry"`

 I show how to use keyword arguments here.
-I have also modified `"geometry"` to pass in a ee.FeatureCollection() object.
+I have also modified `"geometry"` to pass in an EarthEngine FeatureCollection object.

 ```python
 def compute_ndvi(df, number_to_add):